ZeMysticalTaco/helix-public-plugins/README.md

 # Future
 *Nothing is guaranteed to stay here, it's more of a personal mental note for me and a tease for you.
 Something may be released and not even be here.*

+### Lightweight Administration Module
+Adds a basic administration mod for people not looking for something heavy duty.

+### Inventory Extensions
+Adds a set of quality of life extensions to the inventory and exposes several features for developers to build on in plugins.